-When I began my course at Photography Studies College in 2011 I assumed that of the three specialty streams the school offered in final year, I would choose Photo Journalism.
+When I began at Photography Studies College in 2011 I assumed that of the three specialty streams the school offered in final year, I would choose Photo Journalism.
 I had always been drawn to the idea of capturing the lives of ordinary people in extraordinary images.

 What makes photography particularly fascinating for me, is that it began as a medium for communicating reality or “truth” telling, but has matured into one with as much possibility and ambiguity as any other art form.
 These two opposing aspects of it’s nature co-exist: photographs are still seen as accurate documents of reality but, at the same time, they can communicate alternative ideas about what reality might be.
 Since graduating in 2016 my work has continued to reflect both.